tranhelen/tranhelen/_posts/2018-01-22-buildinghabitswithabujo.md

 I’ve done the following spreads for fun:
 - **Yearly Review:** I noticed I am horrible at celebrating when I’ve accomplished something so I forced myself to pinpoint one great thing I did per month for the past year.
-- **Hiking Review:** I converted my trail memos and numbers into a spread after I finished hiking the Kungsleden as a momento for my trip.
+- **Hiking Momento:** I converted my trail memos and numbers into a spread after I finished hiking the Kungsleden as a momento for my trip.
 Again, to celebrate an accomplishment.
 - **90-day Letter:** I write a letter to myself every quarter with what I want to accomplish over the next three months and follow up on my last letter.
 Boring redundant letters are generally a good sign.
+- **Sketch Notes:** I occasionally spend a few hours trying to summarize a book into a spread that I can keep for later reference.
+This is incredibly helpful for learning.
 - **Annual Value Check-up:** I am very attached to my values and keeping them top of mind so I [review them yearly](http://helentran.com/carvingalife) to ensure I'm keeping myself accountable to who I want to be.

 ### Ditched Spreads